SS Trondhjemsfjord (1911): In British registry

 Upon delivery Cotswold Range immediately sailed to Fowey arriving there on 7 March.
 Upon loading China clay she left Fowey for her maiden journey on 24 March 1912 and arrived at Philadelphia on 10 April.
 The vessel was then chartered for one trip to the Southeast Asia and left Philadelphia on 15 May for Philippines.
 After a long journey the ship arrived in Manila on 12 July and from there proceeded to Iloilo on 3 August.
-Cotswold Range was subsequently chartered to bring sugar from Java to Australia and arrived for loading in Sourabaya on 21 August.
+Cotswold Range was subsequently chartered to bring sugar from Java to Australia and arrived for loading in Surabaya on 21 August.
 After loading 7,000 tons of sugar the ship sailed to Australia and arrived in Adelaide on 16 September where she discharged approximately 1,200 tons of her cargo.
-The vessel then sailed to Melbourne where she unloaded the remaining cargo, continued to Newcastle to load 6,250 tons of coal and departed on 10 October to Sourabaya and Manila.
+The vessel then sailed to Melbourne where she unloaded the remaining cargo, continued to Newcastle to load 6,250 tons of coal and departed on 10 October to Surabaya and Manila.
 The steamer returned to Australia to load a cargo of wool and timber at Bunbury on 30 November, continued to Albany to take on a cargo of wool and refill her bunkers before departing for UK and Europe on 17 December and arrived at London on 12 February 1913.

 Upon arrival in England, Cotswold Range was chartered for New York-China trip and left Fowey on 18 March with a cargo of China clay and reached Philadelphia on 8 April.
 The ship left New York on 23 May, transited through the Suez Canal on 17 June, called at Sabang and finally arrived at Amoy on 25 July.
 From Amoy the ship sailed to Foochow and Swatow and continued for loading to Haiphong arriving there on 23 August.
-From Haiphong she sailed to the French ports of Havre and Rouen via Sabang and Colombo and arrived at Rouen on 26 October.
+From Haiphong she sailed to the French ports of Le Havre and Rouen via Sabang and Colombo and arrived at Rouen on 26 October.

 Following two round-the-world trips, Cotswold Range was put on the Rotterdam-New York route.
 The steamer arrived in Rotterdam on 14 November, loaded her cargo, including 18,253 bags of potatoes, and departed for North America on 22 November, reaching New York City on 10 December.
 From New York the vessel proceeded to New Orleans for cargo loading and arrived in port on 23 December.
 Upon loading her cargo, including 18,453 sacks of linseed cake and lumber, Cotswold Range left for Rotterdam via Port Arthur and reached it on 30 January 1914.